 207 – Leave of Absence

-- A compelling personal reason in accordance with the procedures set forth below and in compliance with Harris County personnel regulations.
+- A compelling personal reason consistent with this policy and the Harris County personnel regulations.

 Requesting a Leave of Absence